MaskowSoftwares/livewire-combined-request/README.md

 # Livewire Combined Request

-Shared FormRequest base that you can use in both classic HTTP controllers and Livewire v3 components without duplicating validation logic.
+Shared Laravel FormRequest base that works in both classic HTTP controllers and Livewire v3 components—one set of validation rules for both flows, including authorization and file uploads.
+Perfect for Laravel 10 / 11 / 12 projects that want to avoid duplicated Livewire validation logic.

+## Why use this?

+- Reuse one FormRequest in controllers, APIs, and Livewire v3 components.
+- Keep `rules`, `authorize`, `prepareForValidation`, `withValidator`, `messages`, and `attributes` in one place.
+- First-class Livewire support: file uploads (`WithFileUploads` / temporary files), authorization, custom error bags.
+- No config needed—drop it into any Laravel 10/11/12 + Livewire 3 app.

 ## Requirements